Last Updated on June 29, 2021 by Henry John

 Existing transportation technologies are yet to make it easy for people with disabilities (like blinds and paralyzed).
 Self-driving offers great promise for people with such disabilities.

 In the United States alone, more than 57 million people, have a disability that’s approximately one in every five persons.
-The number of disables struggling to get the transportation they need affordably is really high.
+The number of disabled struggling to get the transportation they need affordably is really high.

 Hence, the benefits of self-driving technologies cannot be over-emphasized.